jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exception for international tax rules
 (7) In the international tax rules, 2 companies are not associated persons if 1, but not both, is a non-resident.
 Exception for managed funds
-(8) For the purposes of the land provisions, 2 companies are not associated persons if 1 is a portfolio investment entity or an entity that qualifies for PIE status.
+(8) For the purposes of the land provisions, 2 companies are not associated persons if either or both are— (a) a portfolio investment entity:
+  (b) an entity that qualifies for PIE status:
+  (c) a foreign PIE equivalent.

 ### YB 3 Company and person other than company
 Company and 25% voting interest holder